|MIXTURE OF TRUE AND FALSE INFORMATION:|

 This status is being tracked, the owners of facebook have confirmed they will send $1 to the rescue fund for the Haiti earthquake disaster for everytime this is cut and paste as a status.
 You only have to leave it for a minimum of 1 hour.
 Lets all do our bit to help

-I've seen a rumor on Twitter and Facebook that UPS is offering free shipping to Haiti from its stores for any package that's 50 lbs or less.
+I've seen a rumor on Twitter and Facebook that UPS is offering free shipping to Haiti from its stores for any package that's

 Keep seeing this info on Twitter and elsewhere that purports American Airlines is offering free flights to Haiti for doctors and nurses.
 American Airlines publicly suspended all commercial flights to Haiti due to the earthquake, but are they offering to transport medical personnel for the purpose of the relief effort?
 Below is an example of the tweet making the rounds.